Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Replace: Discard the application entirely and move to a Software-as-a-Service (SaaS) solution.

-This Finalized Migration Plan details the chosen “R” for each application and the justification for the decision.
-Integral to this is understanding Wave 3: Prepare for Execution – De-Risking the Migration requirements.
+This Finalised Migration Plan details the chosen “R” for each application and the justification for the decision.

-Step 4: Finalize the Business & Operational Readiness Plan
+Step 4: Finalise the Business & Operational Readiness Plan

 Technical readiness is only half the battle.
 This step ensures the business is prepared for the change.
 The Operational Readiness Plan confirms that support teams are trained, runbooks are updated, and communication plans are in place to manage any potential disruption.
 It ensures that once an application is migrated, the business knows how to support it, and users know what to expect.

 By completing Wave 3, you have replaced uncertainty with proven experience.
 You have a battle-tested migration process, a team that has successfully executed it, and a production-ready environment.
-You are now prepared to begin the full-scale migration with the highest possible chance of success, entirely aligned with Wave 3: Prepare for Execution – De-Risking the Migration.
+You are now prepared to begin the full-scale migration with the highest possible chance of success.

 With the strategic foundation set in Wave 1, it’s time to translate your “why” into a concrete “how.”
-Wave 2: Develop Plan of Action – From Strategy to Blueprint is where the high-level vision transforms into an actionable blueprint.
+Wave 2 is where the high-level vision transforms into an actionable blueprint.
 This is the master plan for your migration, detailing the partners, skills, and architecture required for a successful journey.
 Skipping this wave is like starting a cross-country road trip with no map, no driver, and no car.

 This wave is about making critical decisions that will shape the technical and financial realities of your cloud environment for years to come.
 It ensures you have the right team, the right partners, and the right design before you begin the heavy lifting of migration.